basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 I didn't invent this—I just implemented it cleanly without the 8GB dependency tax.

-## 6. Memory: Files over Databases
+## 6. Memory: files over databases

 This is where my approach diverges most from standard tools like Mem0.
 Most memory systems treat memories as database rows.